First Session of the 112th Congress

-The Second Session of the 111th Congress is deliberating important criminal justice reform legislation and debating competing priorities for limited resources in a time of economic distress.
+The First Session of the 112th Congress is deliberating important criminal justice reform legislation and debating competing priorities for limited resources in a time of economic distress.
 This document conveys our positions on top issues expected to be debated in this Congress.

 - Improve the capacity and utilization of community corrections through statutes and regulations that maximize the use of community corrections resources and minimize costly jail and prison use for non-violent offenders.
-Pursue new legislation, the Community Corrections Improvement Act of 2010, to increase community capacity.
+Pursue legislation that will increase community capacity, including the Justice Reinvestment Act.

 - Secure adequate appropriations to support the programs of The Second Chance Act and the development of regulations supportive of its intent to reduce recidivism and increase public safety through jobs, housing, mental health and substance abuse treatment, and strengthening families for prisoners reentering society.
 The Second Chance Act was signed into law in April, 2008.

-- Promote adoption of the President’s Budget for 2011 calling for a $527.5 million increase that includes $100 Million for Second Chance Act grants and increased funding to the Federal Bureau of Prisons for "confining offenders in…contract or community-based facilities."
+- Promote adoption of the President’s Budget for 2012 calling for continuation funding for Second Chance Act grants and increased funding to the Federal Bureau of Prisons for “confining offenders in…contract or community-based facilities."